AdilAhmed11/ts-snake-game/README.md

 -   [ ] Add a different mode with no walls - the snake will be able to pass through a wall and exit the opposite side.
 -   [ ] Add special effects to make it unique/distinguishable from classic 'Snake'.
     -   [ ] Feature 1?
+-   [ ] Special level where direction keys are the opposite (up is down and right is left).

 # MVP

 _Remove this section at the end of the project_

--   [ ] Present a simple plan of the game to one of the coaches:
+-   [x] Present a simple plan of the game to one of the coaches:

     -   [x] What will happen in the game in plain english
     -   [x] How you plan on building it (HTML/CSS/TS)
-    -   [ ] List of features the game will include in order of importance
+    -   [x] List of features the game will include in order of importance

 -   [ ] Version control